Events – Danspace Project

 Covid Safety at Danspace Project

-Glenn Potter-Takata (he/him) is a Japanese-American artist, dance maker, and media designer based in the Bronx.
-He creates works of art around the body as a historical site, and investigates themes related to Buddhist concepts of reality and consumerism in post-industrial America.
-Originally from Los Angeles, Glenn relocated to NYC to study multimedia performance at Sarah Lawrence College, earning his MFA and where he is currently a teacher of sound and projection design for live performance.
-Glenn’s performance works have been seen at Mabou Mines, PAGEANT, Grace Exhibition Space, Movement Research at Judson Church, Center for Performance Research, New Dance Alliance’s Performance Mix, DraftWork at Danspace Project, Amanda + James Summer Happenings Series, and with Pioneers Go East.
-He is a recipient of the 2024 & 2022 Bronx Dance Fund Award, 2023 Bronx Cultural Visions Award, 2022 MAP Fund Award, and has been awarded residencies through Movement Research, Rogers Art Loft, Gibney Dance Center, and CUNY Dance Initiative/Lehman College.
+Glenn Potter-Takata is a Bronx-based dance maker, media designer, and artist working in performance.
+Originally from Los Angeles, Glenn relocated to New York to study multimedia performance at Sarah Lawrence College, earning his MFA and where he is currently a teacher of sound and projection design for live performance.
+Glenn’s performance works have been seen at Mabou Mines, PAGEANT, Cannonball, Grace Exhibition Space, Movement Research at Judson Church, Center for Performance Research, New Dance Alliance’s Performance Mix, WestFest, and with Pioneers Go East.
+He is a recipient of the MAP Fund Award, Bronx Dance Fund Award, Bronx Cultural Visions Award, and has been awarded residencies through Movement Research, Rogers Art Loft, Gibney Dance Center, and CUNY Dance Initiative/Lehman College.
 His first solo gallery exhibition opened in January of 2023 at Rogers Studio Gallery in Las Vegas.

 Jade Manns is a dancer, choreographer and co-founder of the artist-run performance space PAGEANT in New York.
 Her work has been shown at Draftwork at Danspace Project, Movement Research at the Judson Church, Sundays on Broadway at Weis Acres, New Dance Alliance Performance Mix Festival and PAGEANT among others.
-She has received support from the Alberta Foundation for the Arts, NYU Artist Development Program for Dance and Kino Saito Arts Center.
+Jade has received support from the Alberta Foundation for the Arts, NYU Artist Development Program for Dance and Kino Saito Arts Center.
+She is a 2024/2025 NYLA Fresh Tracks Artist.

 The first-ever performance at Danspace Project.
 Carmen Beuchat (front) and Barbara Lloyd Dilley (background), The Natural History of American Dancer, St. Mark’s Church in-the-Bowery, 1974.
 Photo: Cosmos.
 Published in Danspace Project’s 25th Anniversary publication, 1999.